Qiskit/qiskit-metapackage/docs/the_elements.rst

    classical registers which can be efficiently represented.

 `Schedule <https://github.com/Qiskit/qiskit-terra/tree/master/qiskit/pulse>`__
    A quantum Schedule is set of pulses which are sent to a quantum experiment that are applied to a channel (experimental input line).
 This is a lower level than circuits and requires each gate in the circuit to be  represented as a set of pulses.
-At this leavel the expeiments can be designed for to reduce errors (dynamical decoupling, error mitigation, and optimal pulse shapes).
+At this leavel the experiments can be designed to reduce errors (dynamical decoupling, error mitigation, and optimal pulse shapes).

 `Transpiler <https://github.com/Qiskit/qiskit-terra/tree/master/qiskit/transpiler>`__
    A major part of research on quantum computing is working out how to run a quantum